-As soon as we got into our sleeping bags, we feel asleep.
+As soon as we got into our sleeping bags, we fell asleep.
 Moreover, we reached pretty late there.
 The next morning, we were woken up.
 The morning in Kathmandu was however refreshing.
-It’s a like a crime if someone wakes you up from a sweet sleep.
+It’s like a crime if someone wakes you up from sweet sleep.
 No one wants to miss the morning slumber.
 Anyways that was not our home, not even our country.
-So, we had to get up early and were asked to go down stairs for Bible.
+So, we had to get up early and were asked to go downstairs for the Bible.
 The pastor and others were already sitting there.
 Only we were the guests.
-The pastor spoke something out of Bible which I couldn’t understand.
+The pastor spoke something out of the Bible which I couldn’t understand.
 I just wanted to sleep more.
-After that, we got fresh, took bath.
+After that, we got fresh, took a bath.

-At the dinner, we all sat around and shared our views for whole the day.
-The main focus was on what we learnt from that day’s bible readings.
-We didn’t do it, kept silent and just heard them for a while.
+At dinner, we all sat around and shared our views for the whole day.
+The main focus was on what we learned from that day’s bible readings.
+We didn’t do it, kept silent, and just heard them for a while.
 The dinner was ready.
 Chicken and rice.
 And everyone started to stare at me.
 Then I was served something veg.
-People eat rice occasionally at the place we belong.
-Especially the people in Haryana, Delhi, and Punjab etc. rice is eaten only occasionally not all the time.
+People eat rice occasionally at the place we belong to.
+Especially the people in Haryana, Delhi, and Punjab, etc. rice is eaten only occasionally not all the time.
 But they used to eat.
 It was their culture.
 Ours was different from there.
 There I had a new experience of cultural conflict.
 I just ate anyhow.
 There were many reasons for this.
 My mom didn’t cook it, it was not my home, and it was not even my country.
 I was staying at someone’s place at free of cost outside of my country.
 So I got no way to complain around.
-After the dinner, there were two brothers who had to do the dishes.
+After dinner, there were two brothers who had to do the dishes.
 I too wanted to do but it was already decided that it was not for the guests.